 Be a Communicator

 Communication may be the single most important skill of a manager.
 You can't be a leader if you can't communicate your vision.
 You can't motivate people if they can't understand what you want.
 Communication skills can be improved through practice.
-Work on getting your point across, prepare your points ahead of time, and practice them out loud.
+To work on getting your point across, prepare your points ahead of time, and practice them out loud.